 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 5:19 am and the next low tide at 4:33 pm.
-The first high tide was at 10:28 am and the next high tide will be at 11:18 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:57 am and the next high tide will be at 4:38 pm.
+The first low tide will be at 10:39 am and the next low tide at 10:53 pm.

-The lunar phase is a Waxing Gibbous.
-Today we have 14 hours and 27 minutes of sun.
-The solar transit is at 1:02 pm and the length of time the moon will be visible will be 10 hours and 43 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 14 hours and 3 minutes of sun.
+The solar transit is at 1:11 pm and the length of time the moon will be visible will be 11 hours and 29 minutes.

-The tidal coefficient today is 72, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 78 to end the day with a tidal coefficient of 83.
-The tide heights today are 0.3 ft, 1.3 ft, 0.3 ft and 2.0 ft.
+The tidal coefficient today is 98.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 88.
+The tide heights today are 2.0 ft, 0.3 ft, 1.6 ft and 0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Point Lookout which is of 2.3 ft and a minimum height of -0.3 ft.

-The solunar fishing calendar in Point Lookout tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Point Lookout tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Point Lookout.
 The times are generated in local time in Maryland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]